DashboardCode/BsMultiSelect/README.md

 ````

-With them you can change classes of generated HTML elements.
-Default generated HTML (for `useCssPatch: false`) looks like:
+With `css` parameter  you can change classes of generated HTML elements.
+Default HTML generated (for `useCssPatch: false`) looks like:

 ````